Tamilrjk/GeeksInformation/Task2/README.md

 print("Classification Report:\n", report_logreg)
 ```
 This code snippet demonstrates how to initialize and train a Logistic Regression classifier using scikit-learn.
 It then makes predictions on a testing set, calculates the accuracy, and generates a classification report.

+# Model Evaluation

+After training and evaluating multiple models, here are the accuracies achieved:

+Random Forest: 98.71%
+Support Vector Machine (SVM): 77.18%
+Logistic Regression: 78.96%

+**Best Performing Model: Random Forest**
+The Random Forest model achieved the highest accuracy of 98.71%, making it the best-performing model in this project.

+# Conclusion
+In this project, the Random Forest model demonstrates superior performance with an accuracy of 98.71%.
+Consider using the Random Forest model for your specific application.